bchiang7/CS3200-Project/README.md

 mysql-connector: `pip install mysql-connector`

+## Step 3: Import the schema
+Download the [project SQL file](https://github.com/bchiang7/CS3200-Project/blob/master/db_relations.sql) and open it in MySQL Workbench.
+Execute the file and ensure `top500Info` database has been created.

-## Step 3: Database Dump
+## Step 4: Import Database Dump
 Download the [database dump SQL file](https://github.com/bchiang7/CS3200-Project/blob/master/data/projectdump.sql) and import the data from the self-contained file in MySQL Workbench via the Server menu dropdown.
 ```
 Server > Data Import
 ```
+Make sure that the Default Target Schema is `top500Info`

+Once the import has completed, the tables in `top500Info` should contain tuples.

 Note: Database dump file contains stored procedures as well as the create schema and data.

-## Step 4: Running the project
+## Step 5: Running the project
 Once you have cloned this repository and navigated to the directory in your terminal, simply run
 ```
 python run.py
 ```
-to start the project.
 Enter your MySQL username and password, and then navigate to `localhost:5000` in your browser.

 ## UML Diagram